Congratulations on having been selected as an exchange student for the Polytechnic of Rijeka!

 After your arrival, you should visit the International Relations Office of the Polytechnic of Rijeka, where you will get further instructions and a student identity card (X-card).

 Erasmus students at the Polytechnic of Rijeka are entitled to hold a student identity card (X-card) during their stay in Rijeka.
 It enables them to eat in students' cafeterias and restaurants at a reduced price.
 It proves a student status and may also be used to get a discount for some tickets and services.

 In order to obtain the X-card you have to apply for the personal identification number (OIB in Croatian) at the Tax Department (Riva 10, Rijeka).
 You need to fill in the form which you will receive there and bring the original and a copy of your passport.
 You will receive your OIB number on the same day.

-ADITIONAL INFORMATION FOR KA171 PARTICIPANTS
+ADDITIONAL INFORMATION FOR KA171 PARTICIPANTS

 Students and staff members should contact their home university to be nominated at the Polytechnic of Rijeka.
-Once You were nominated to the Polytechnic of Rijeka, you will be contacted by our Erasmus coordinator for further arrangements.
+Once You are nominated to the Polytechnic of Rijeka, you will be contacted by our Erasmus coordinator for further arrangements.

 The grants for incoming students and staff are funded by the European Union.

 The Erasmus+ Programme aims to promote equity and inclusion by facilitating access to participants with fewer opportunities compared to their peers.
 Students with special needs can request “special needs” support to cover the extra costs involved.

 - Online Language Support (OLS)

 The Erasmus+ programme offers Online Language Support for its participants, hosted by the EU Academy portal.
 All languages of Programme countries will be available, while other international languages will be added in the future.